Tkocean/Aurora/README.md

 - The module does not include binary executables for [mihomo](https://github.com/MetaCubeX/mihomo), [sing-box](https://github.com/SagerNet/sing-box).
 - After installing the module, please download the core files for your device's architecture and place them in the `/data/Aurora/Kernel/` directory.
-- Configuration file `/data/Aurora/Config/Trash.conf` to define the files or folders you need to delete. **Data is priceless, proceed with caution!!!**
+- ~~Configuration file `/data/adb/Aurora/Config/Trash.conf` to define the files or folders you need to delete. **Data is priceless, proceed with caution!!!**~~
-- Configure `Backstage` in the `/data/Aurora/Aurora.ini` file to add a battery-optimized whitelisted application.
+- Configure `Backstage` in the `/data/adb/Aurora/Aurora.ini` file to add a battery-optimized whitelisted application.

 ## Configuration

-- Each core works in the `/data/Aurora/Kernel/core_name` directory, where the core_name is defined in the `bin_name` variable of the `/data/Aurora/config/Aurora.ini` file.
+- Each core works in the `/data/adb/Aurora/Kernel/core_name` directory, where the core_name is defined in the `bin_name` variable of the `/data/adb/Aurora/config/Aurora.ini` file.
 The valid values are `mihomo`, `sing-box`, and the `bin_name` **determines the core enabled by the module**.
 - The configuration files for each core must be customized by the user.
-The module script checks the validity of the configuration, and the check results are stored in the `/data/Aurora/Check.log` file.
+The module script checks the validity of the configuration, and the check results are stored in the `/data/adb/Aurora/Check.log` file.
 - Tip: The `mihomo` and `sing-box` cores come with default configurations prepared for working with the transparent proxy script.
 It is recommended to edit the `proxy-providers` or `outbounds` sections to add your proxy server.
 For advanced configurations, please refer to the respective official documentation.
 Links: [Mihomo documentation](https://wiki.metacubex.one), [Sing-box documentation](https://sing-box.sagernet.org/).

 ## Additional Notes

-- When modifying the configuration files for each core, please ensure that the relevant configuration matches the definitions in the `/data/Aurora/config/Aurora.ini` file.
+- When modifying the configuration files for each core, please ensure that the relevant configuration matches the definitions in the `/data/adb/Aurora/config/Aurora.ini` file.
 - When the `Aurora` is started for the first time, the local machine IP will be added to the bypass list to prevent traffic loops.
 It will also start monitoring and insert local IP anti-loopback rules when network changes occur.
-However, if the local machine has a **public IP** address, it is still recommended to add the IP to the `intranet` array in the `/data/Aurora/config/Aurora.ini` file.
+However, if the local machine has a **public IP** address, it is still recommended to add the IP to the `intranet` array in the `/data/adb/Aurora/config/Aurora.ini` file.

 ## Uninstallation